 During the health test stage, it is very important that you tell us whether there are any problems in your family’s medical histories.
 If you do not divulge all information about your family’s medical records and hide facts like serious physical or mental conditions, you could face legal action if a child born from your donation inherits any of these things.

-Fertility counselling: At TFP, we know first-hand how taxing fertility problems and treatments can be, and if you’re looking to donate your eggs, the treatments can be difficult in a whole new way.
+Fertility counselling: At TFP fertility clinic in Belfast and any center, we know first-hand how taxing fertility problems and treatments can be, and if you’re looking to donate your eggs, the treatments can be difficult in a whole new way.
 When donating your eggs at our clinic, we require you to take up professional counselling from our on-site experts.
 Counselling can help you consider all the implications of your decision and how it could affect your future too.

 Your consent: Before you donate your eggs, you will need to sign a consent form.
 You can change or withdraw your consent if you change your mind.